 What Play offers that traditional design or prototyping tools don't, is the ability to experience your design directly on your phone and adjust things in real-time.
 Play also has advanced capabilities as it relates to gesture-based interactions and other native features of iOS.

-Play is a design tool for your mobile design.
-You can design and prototype mobile products with Play!
+Play is a design tool purpose built for mobile products.
 Since you're creating in the native environment, you're making a real app—not a throw-away, interim deliverable.
-You could use what you create for quick, high fidelity prototypes or hand off what you've done to your engineering team once our code export is ready.
-We are currently working on dev handoff and code export.
+You could use what you create for quick, high fidelity prototypes or hand off what you've done to your engineering team once our dev handoff feature is ready, which is currently in production.

 In terms of where and how data is being saved and transferred, we are using Google Firebase for all data storage & hosting as well as using Firebase’s services for sending and calling all data and information.